tikmatrix/tiktok-matrix/README.md

 ## release

+### 0.0.7

+* add auto switch account feature, you can add multi account to one device, and auto switch account to publish video

+### 0.0.6

+* add otg mode, you can use use or otg to connect android device
+* fix bug of register account
+* fix bug of proxy server config

 ### 0.0.5

 * add music menu, you can add music list and auto publish video with random music from music list
 * can open device detail panel from publish job list
 * fix auto upload video bug
+* request admin permission when app start,beacuse save data to local file need admin permission

 ### 0.0.4